OmerI53/Marketplace-MVC/README.md

-# Comp391-C-Test-MVC
+# MarketplaceMVC

-a sample MVC project for learning the asp.net core MVC framework
+a sample MVC project for learning the asp.net core MVC framework.